 Charities applying must meet all of the following eligibility criteria:

 - Have been formed prior to 31 March 2020 and be a lawfully operating charity as defined by the Charities Act (NI) 2008

 - Have at least two unrelated people on its board or committee

 - Have a UK bank or building society account in the legal name of the charity with at least two unrelated people who can manage the account

 - Have been financially stable prior to the impact of COVID-19 and where The National Lottery Community Fund have no concerns regarding fraud or financial mismanagement

 - Be able to demonstrate that their fundraising or trading income has reduced due to the impact of COVID-19 and they have unavoidable costs to cover up to 30 September 2020

-- Have unavoidable costs that cannot be covered by existing grants or public funding and are therefore at imminent risk
+- Have unavoidable costs that cannot be covered by existing grants or public funding

 - Have not received other COVID-19 financial support from NI Executive departments: